How to pronounce the letter G in Spanish?

 - After the letter N.

-Examples in Spanish with the SOFT G sound
+Examples in Spanish with the STOPPING G sound

 1. At the beginning of the word and sentence.